Print & Share This Recipe!

 Prepare the Marinade:

-In a large bowl, combine 3 tablespoons of olive oil, ½ cup of lemon juice, 3 tablespoons of zaatar, 1 ½ tablespoons of sumac, minced garlic, salt, and pepper.
-Mix well to create the marinade.
-(Optional) For deeper flavor, marinate the Cornish hens in half of the marinade mixture overnight or for at least 2 hours in the refrigerator.
-Reserve the remaining marinade for the vegetables.
+In a large bowl, whisk together 3 tablespoons olive oil, ½ cup lemon juice, 3 tablespoons za’atar, 1½ tablespoons sumac, minced garlic, salt, and pepper to create the marinade.
+(Optional) For deeper flavor, marinate the Cornish hens in half the marinade for at least 2 hours or overnight in the fridge.
+Reserve the other half for the vegetables.

 2